wolfj123/PolicyModelsPlugin/docs/ERRORS.md

 ## Logging
 The logging in the server is based on [Winston logger](https://www.npmjs.com/package/winston).
 By deafault logging is disabled to activate look [here](./../README.md/#Plugin-Logging).
-When activating loggins you can have only one istance of VScode open with the plugin activated.
+When activating logging you can have only one istance of VScode open with logging activated.

 ## CLI Based Requests
 The features: [grpah visualization](./../README.md/#graphviz-visualization), [localization file creation](./../README.md/#localization) and [new model creation](./../README.md/#create-new-model) are all HTTP requests to a java server ([server code](./../LibServiceApp), [server Jar](./../cli/LibServiceApp.jar)).